AtoB Fleet Card Statement to Excel

 5. Append the validated weeks into one quarter workbook, keeping a statement-period column so every row can still be traced back to its source week.

-That sequence solves most AtoB bookkeeping pain before it spreads.
-It catches the client who skipped a week, the forwarded PDF that belongs to the wrong period, the merged file that contains more than one statement, and the inconsistent label that turns "Unit 12" into "Truck 12" halfway through the quarter.
+That sequence catches the common batch errors before they compound: the client who skipped a week, the forwarded PDF that belongs to the wrong period, the merged file that contains more than one statement, and the inconsistent label that turns "Unit 12" into "Truck 12" halfway through the quarter.
 If you flatten everything first, those problems hide inside the combined data and take much longer to unwind.

 This is also why weekly cadence matters more here than it would on a monthly fleet-card program.
 A monthly statement can hide small classification issues because there are fewer boundaries to reconcile.
 A weekly program creates more checkpoints, more handoffs, and more opportunities for a backlog to drift out of order.
 Good control comes from preserving those week boundaries until each file proves it belongs.